CLINICAL WASTE DISPOSAL

-High-temperature thermal incineration leaves no trace, residue or pharmaceutical waste for landfill.
+High-temperature thermal incineration, of clinical waste, leaves no trace, residue or waste otherwise headed for the landfill.
 Our low emission technology surpasses EPA environmental standards and produces 24 times less greenhouse gas emissions than treatment landfill operations.

-Efficient biomedical waste management is a cornerstone of sustainable and ecologically-renewable business practice.
+Efficient clinical waste disposal is a cornerstone of sustainable and ecologically-renewable business practice.

 Using our patented Ace Waste Live ™ Tracking System, you can track the transfer and disposal process of your waste in real-time.
 Know where and how your waste is being disposed of to give you more control over your business systems and reporting.
 It’s a far superior way of managing your waste.